p3tr0sh/canteenaband/README.md

 # Installation

 ## Prerequisites
-Prerequisites are shown in `requirements.txt` if this should not work, please inform me about non included prerequisites.
+Prerequisites are shown in `requirements.txt` if this does not work, please inform me about non included prerequisites.

-To install those I think should be enough, run:
+To install those, for whom I think it should work, run:

 `pip install -r requirements.txt`